Meliox/FTPauto/README.md

       --pause            | Terminates transfer and leaves queue intact --stop             | Terminates transfer and remove queue and current id --start            | Begins transfer from queue and let it finish queue.
 Only to be used for sessions!
-      --online           | Returns if transfer is online or not

 == Item manipulation ==
       --list             | Lists all items in queue